Koongrizzly/FrameVision/README.md

 ## 💡 User-Friendly
 - Easy installer with **requirements check**.
 - Fully **automated** setup paths (Core, Full CPU, Full CUDA).
 User can drink coffee, script will deliver out of the box use
-- easy to use tabs,everything in collapsible boxes so you see only what you need and without seatching
+- easy to use tabs, everything in collapsible boxes so you see only what you need and without searching
 - Helpful **tooltips** everywhere. **Q&A** and knowledge base (info menu)
 - Resizable layout with draggable splitters.
 Fit the player or the tabs to the size you want.
 - Clear messages and graceful fallbacks (e.g. CPU fallback when GPU is unavailable, streaming for low mem use etc).